Public Health Resources

 - Starting September 15, 2022, Indiana law bans all abortions with the following exceptions:

-- In cases when the abortion is necessary to prevent any serious health risk to the pregnant woman or to save the pregnant woman’s life, if performed before the 20th week of pregnancy.
+- In cases when the abortion is necessary to prevent any serious health risk to the pregnant woman or to save the pregnant woman’s life.

-- In cases where the fetus has been diagnosed with a “lethal anomaly”, if performed before the 20th week of pregnancy.
+- In cases where the fetus has been diagnosed with a “lethal anomaly” if performed before 22 weeks of pregnancy.

 - Abortions can only be performed in hospitals or outpatient centers owned by hospitals; abortion clinics are no longer licensed.